jpsca/properform/docs/docs/orm.md

 # ORM integration

-Proper Form can update/create/destroy entries in your database automatically, even for the forms inside a formset.
+HyperForm can update/create/destroy entries in your database automatically, even for the forms inside a formset.

 There is built-in support por [SQLAlchemy](https://www.sqlalchemy.org/) and [PonyORM](https://ponyorm.org/) but writing your own adapter is just a few lines of code.